vaishu1427/RegistrationForm/README.md

 # RegistrationForm

-This is a registration form which ask for the firstname, lastname, age, gender, email, knownlanguages.
+This is a registration form that asks for the first name, last name, age, gender, email, and known languages.

 ## Tech Stack Used